Ali-Ghanme/UI_Screen/README.md

 ## Credits

-This project was developed by [Your Name].
-Special thanks to [Name of resource/person who helped with the project].
+This project was developed by [Ali Ghanme].

 ## License

-This project is licensed under the [Name of License] License.
+This project is licensed under the [MIT] License.